 The Wilderness Protocol suggests that those people able to do so should monitor the primary calling frequency that their radio equipment is capable of, every three hours starting at 7AM local time for at least 5 minutes.
 If you have a good power source and aren’t relying on batteries then monitor for 5 minutes starting at the top of every hour during the day, or even continuously if you can.

 Why not use the designated emergency frequencies?

-Not every radio service has a dedicated emergency channel or frequency.
+Not every radio service has a dedicated emergency channel or frequency and FRS/GMRS fall under that category.
 Most people will leave their radios on the primary calling channel/frequency for their radio type or at least have the primary calling channel/frequency in their radio’s scanner.
 The intention of the wilderness protocol is to give the best chances to someone in need of help.

 So, why designated times?

 If you’re radio is a handheld radio, chances are you’re running on a small battery so power is limited.
 The wilderness protocol gives you specific times people should be listening to the designated frequencies so you would only turn your radio on to use it at these times and then shut it off in order to save your battery for as long as possible.